HakimHani/Help-Desk-Web-App/README.md

 **update 04/06/19**

-- using pipenv for package management
+- using pip for package management
 - move to Channels 2
 - use redis as the channel layer backing store. for more information, please check [channels_resid](https://github.com/django/channels_redis)